Skip to content

 Tips for Businesses

-If you run a business, you will likely enter into contracts often.
-On some occasions, you may enter into a contract based on a mistaken belief.
-If this is the case, you may have certain rights to end the contract or you may not have to fulfil your obligations under the contract.
-This depends on the type of mistake you and the other party made.
+A mistake in contract law occurs when one or both parties enter into a contract based on a false belief about a fundamental fact, which can affect the contract’s validity.
+The type of mistake determines whether you can void the contract or escape your obligations under it.
 Navigating this area of law can be tricky because of the specific rules in the UK.
 This article will explain the concept of ‘mistake’ in contract law.

 What is a Mistake in Contract Law?